dlboutwe/SlingMD/README.md

 ## Features

-- Export Outlook emails directly to Obsidian markdown format
+- Export Outlook emails / appointments directly to Obsidian markdown format
-- Preserve email metadata and formatting
+- Preserve email / appointment metadata and formatting
-- Create follow-up tasks in Obsidian notes and/or Outlook
+- Create follow-up tasks in Obsidian notes and/or Outlook (email only)
 - Seamless integration with Outlook's interface
 - Easy-to-use ribbon interface
 - Support for attachments and email threading